devbymike/mk3y.com/_posts/2015-01-19-Desire-follows-direction.md

 That’s emotion following direction.
 The plain truth is, that without direction your emotional state will be all over the place.

-Take action in the direct you want to go and your feelings will follow.
+Take action in the direction you want to go and your feelings will follow.

 Easy sage advice; but implementation takes a bit of work, grit and determination.